 Furthermore, both destinations have strong legal systems with strict regulatory frameworks in order to protect intellectual property rights and dispute resolutions.
 All of the above have proven that Hong Kong and Singapore are having two of the most ideal environments with plenty of advantages to do business.

-On a site note, given the rising tension of Hong Kong protest, the “one country, two systems” may raise a challenge for Hong Kong’s dependency and political stability in the future.
+On a side note, given the rising tension of Hong Kong protest, the “one country, two systems” may raise a challenge for Hong Kong’s dependency and political stability in the future.

 2. Taxation regime

 When it comes to setting up an company, favorable taxation regime is the key factor that many businesses decide to incorporate in either Singapore or Hong Kong.

 - Basic of taxation

 As mentioned above, tax plays an important role in building a business and they are always at the top of priorities of the agenda.
 Hong Kong and Singapore are globally well-known for their competitive, efficient, and outstanding tax systems which offer companies and entrepreneurs low tax rates, as well as advantages with different tax reliefs.

 Generally, both Hong Kong and Singapore have territorial tax systems.
 It means that only income actually generated inside the countries is liable to tax.
-However, Singapore tax system is a little bit different with “remittance base”.
-To be more specific, the “remittance base” means that foreign income is tax-free, until it is being transferred into the country (Singapore).
-The government also support business entities with the Foreign Sourced Income Exemption Scheme (FSIE), making it an ease of doing business in Singapore.
+However, Singapore tax system is a little bit different from “remittance base”.
+To be more specific, the “remittance base” means that foreign income is tax-free until it is being transferred into the country (Singapore).
+The government also support business entities with the Foreign Sourced Income Exemption Scheme (FSIE), making it easy of doing business in Singapore.

-Due to to these dominant points, Hong Kong and Singapore have drawn a large flow of investors, specifically foreign investors, to come and put their company in through years.
+Due to these dominant points, Hong Kong and Singapore have drawn a large flow of investors, specifically foreign investors, to come and put their company in through years.

 - Corporate tax